Generation Probabilities Are Not Enough: Uncertainty Highlighting in AI Code Completions: Further Exploration of the Uncertainty Highlighting Design Space

 \paragraph{Need to better convey the notion of uncertainty}

-We highlight a theme from participants about the challenge of conveying the concept of uncertainty.
-First, a few participants equated uncertainty with errors and found it hard to grasp that ``\textit{AI was highlighting its own mistakes, which was kind of weird}'' [P15], preferring that ``\textit{if it's not correct, then the code should not be [shown]}'' [P12].
-Second, some participants found it counter-intuitive in a way that diminished their overall trust to see the uncertainty highlighting at the level of single tokens, as best illustrated by P15's comment: \textit{`` when you write something like this, it's tied really closely to what happened before and after and there's a lot of nuances that happen.
+A few participants equated uncertainty with errors and found it hard to grasp that the ``\textit{AI was highlighting its own mistakes, which was kind of weird}'' [P15], preferring that ``\textit{if it's not correct, then the code should not be [shown]}'' [P12].
+Additional participants found the granularity of the highlight to be potentially misleading, or hard to interpret, as best illustrated by P15's comment: \textit{``when you write something like this, it's tied really closely to what happened before and after and there's a lot of nuances that happen.
 If the AI is saying like this token might be wrong that basically makes it so the whole function might be wrong because it might be doing something like-- if anything's wrong at this point then like everything after that could be wrong}.''
-These comments suggest that people may not have a clear mental model about what uncertainty means for generative models and could benefit from onboarding information that clearly communicates the notion of uncertainty as \textit{potential} errors to be corrected and how they are inferred.
+These comments suggest that people may not have a clear mental model, and could benefit from onboarding information that clearly relates the notion of uncertainty to areas that warrant heightened suspicion (having an elevated \textit{potential} for errors).

 \paragraph{Limitations of Highlighting} Lastly, we find that our participants struggled with the idea that highlighting is not necessarily comprehensive with regards to the potential errors in an AI code completion.
 Participants cited the fact that highlighting relies on information that is already present in the code completion and will not be able to indicate when an error may be due to missing content: ``...\textit{[this is] an example where highlighting the tokens become kind of tricky because like what was wrong with the solution wasn't necessarily that any part of it was wrong, is that it was missing a case}'' [P14].
 This is a limitation of all highlighting techniques, and should be clearly communicated when introducing programmers to such systems, perhaps in tutorials or onboarding materials.